 TTS American Rescue Plan

 On March 21, 2021, President Biden signed the American Rescue Plan of 2021 into law.
 As part of this $1.9T rescue package, Congress included $150M to the Federal Citizen Services Fund within GSA.
+The $150M will be spent on these initial projects as well as other future projects through FY24.
 The ARP delivers essential relief to families and communities hit hardest by the pandemic.
 It also includes critical resources to strengthen the technology infrastructure that federal agencies use.
 GSA is uniquely positioned for cross-agency coordination and delivery, playing a vital role in partnerships across the federal government.

 Role of the Technology Transformation Services